ST10252746/prog6221-part-3-ST10252746/README.md

 The application is able to calculate and display the total number of calories in a recipe to the user.
 The application displays a unique message to the user depending on the number of calories in the recipe and offers an explanation for this range of calories.
 The application is also able to display an ALERT message to the user once the given recipe has exceeded 300 total calories.
 The application allows the user to exit the application.
-The user shall be able to filter the list of recipes by:
-a. entering the name of an ingredient that must be in the recipe,
-b. choosing a food group (combo box) that must be in the recipe, or
-c. selecting a maximum number of calories
+The user shall be able to filter the list of recipes by: entering the name of an ingredient that must be in the recipe, choosing a food group (combo box) that must be in the recipe, or selecting a maximum number of calories

 Features: